Sarita Lamichhane

-Sarita Lamichhane (Nepali: सरिता लामिछाने, November 25, 1975) is a Nepalese actress who is known for her work in television series Mukti.
+Sarita Lamichhane (Nepali: सरिता लामिछाने, born November 25, 1975) is a Nepalese actress who is known for her work in television series Mukti.

 Early life

 Sarita is a native of Kathmandu.
 She was born on November 25, 1975 in a Jhapa family to Raghubir Pandey and Mira Devi Pandey.
 Lamichhane had attended Nepal Government School in 1989, following by Higher Secondary Education of Board (H.S.E.B) for Intermediate Education in 1992 and Tribhuvan University, earning a Bachelors of Education (B. Ed.) in 1994.